postmalloc/barycuda/README.md

 A tiny CUDA library for fast barycentric operations.

 Barycuda is a tiny CUDA accelerated library with no dependencies that performs various barycentric operations.
-I am building this on the side to speed-up a 3D renderer I am working on.
-It currently only supports batch point-in-polygon operations for triangles.
+This is an attempt to speed-up a 3D renderer that I'm working on.

+Currently, the library provides functions to check if a set of points are inside a 2D/2D simplex.

 ## Build
 ```bash